zengxu-yang/linux-on-winbook-tw102/README.md

 Then reboot and use `blueman-manager` to set up Bluetooth devices.
 * Micro-SD card.
 Tested with a 128 GB micro-SD card.
-* Display monitor.
+* Battery monitor.
 Kernel reconfiguration and rebuilding needed to make it work.
 See issues below.
 ## Things Don't Work
 * Touchscreen
 * Cameras
 * Suspend/Wakeup
-* Screen brightness adjustment
+* Screen backlight brightness adjustment.
+There are brightness settings but they have no effect.
 ## Issues
 * GRUB menu is not readable, possibly due to framebuffer display problems.
 Workaround: Uncomment line